denten-books/plain-text/main.md

 authoritative list of texts on the subject.
-The search engine in effect substitutes centuries-long processes of canon formation, for a near-instantaneous list of results that become my ephemeral, but nevertheless authoritative collection of relevant literature.
+The search engine in effect substitutes centuries-long processes of canon formation, for a near-instantaneous list of results that become my ephemeral, but nevertheless authoritative, collection of relevant literature.
 Each text still requires the instrumentation of close, analytical interpretation.
 However, the same ideals need to be exercised on the higher level of orchestration.
 Where to search?
 Using what engine?
-How to construct the query.
-The question of canon-formation, becomes a question of rapid, iterative, generation of multiple canons.
+How to construct the query?

+The academic question of canon-formation, transforms into a (not yet critical) practice of rapid, iterative, generative canon making.
 Whatever ideals motivate close reading between "word" and "work" surely must drive the process on the level of corpus composition.

-Canon formation as an adaptive strategy to deal with textual proliferation.
-New forms and tools.
+Almost every field of human activity has responded to the condition in which canons are no longer accessible, in their entirety, to the unaided (natural) human intellect: distant reading and macroanalysis in literary studies[@jockers2013, @moretti2013], culturomics in economy [@aiden2014], e-discovery in law [@capra2009], and medical informatics in medicine [@shortliffe2012], among others.
+At the foundations of these nascent disciplines is a shared toolkit of statistical natural language processing [@manning1999, @jurafsky2008], automatic summarization [@nenkova2011], machine learning [@flach2012], and topic modeling [@blei2012].

 [^ln12-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester,